 Do you get the gist of the lesson learned here?

 Disregard that old saying: the grass is always greener on the other side (of the fence).
 Why?
 It’s nonsense.
 Didn’t we learn anything from Acres of Diamonds?

-Make sure you’re giving your business—your service—your product line the proper due diligence before ignoring it and latching onto the next bright shiny object that crosses your path.
+Make sure you’re giving your business—your service—your product line the proper due diligence before ignoring it and latching onto the next exciting things or bright shiny object that crosses your path.